agmrv/python-project-lvl2/README.md

 # Hello!

-## This is the Python Project lvl 2 - Difference Generator
+## This is the Python Project lvl 2 - The Difference Generator

 ### In [these](#videos) videos below you will see how to *install** the 'Difference Generator' package and how to get the diff.
 *to install this package run the command: